Yucao42/AES_GCM/README.md

 1. Vivado 16.4 or higher.

-2. Implementaion is on a Basys 3 board.
+2. Implementaion is on a SUME FPGA board.

 ### Simulation: